Chevron fined $28 million, faces backlash for Brazil spill

-RIO DE JANEIRO Brazil's government slapped Chevron with a $28 million fine on Monday for causing an oil spill off the country's coast, a penalty that could rise as the U.S. company faces a political backlash over the accident.
+RIO DE JANEIRO Brazil's government slapped Chevron with a $28 million (17 million pounds) fine on Monday for causing an oil spill off the country's coast, a penalty that could rise as the U.S. company faces a political backlash over the accident.

 While the spill is relatively small and mostly contained, it has highlighted the environmental risks of tapping Brazil's newfound oil wealth at great depths and could add to delays in politically sensitive plans to develop offshore fields.